 There is just something standing between you, and your new house: The down payment, the closing costs, or both.
 What options are out there for you?

 The drawback to a hardship withdrawal is that you will pay taxes and penalties on the amount withdrawn from your plan, which often must be paid at the time of withdrawal, or at tax time for the year of withdrawal.
 And while hardship withdrawals are allowed by law, your employer is not required to provide them in your plan.
-So it is very important to check with your employer’s human resources department ahead of time to be sure your 401(K) plan allows hardship withdrawal.
+So it is very important to check with your employer?s human resources department ahead of time to be sure your 401(K) plan allows hardship withdrawal.

 There are risks involved in borrowing from your 401(K).
-If you lose your job or leave your employer, you will have to pay back the loan in full within a short period, sometimes as little as 60 days.
+If you lose your job or leave your employer, you may have to pay back the loan in full within a short period, sometimes as little as 60 days.
 If the money is not paid back in that time, it is considered a withdrawal from your plan and subjected to taxes and penalties.
-And while 401(K) accounts can usually be rolled over into a new employer’s 401(K) without penalties, loans from a 401(K) cannot be rolled over.
+And while 401(K) accounts can usually be rolled over into a new employer?s 401(K) without penalties, loans from a 401(K) cannot be rolled over.

 In addition, because the funds withdrawn from your account may no longer earning compound interest, your account will be smaller when you retire.
 And you?ll be replacing pretax money with after-tax money.
 Check with your 401K manager regarding this.